ponderworthy/MultiJACK/README.md

 At the time, I did not understand it, but I do now.
 This does not give multiple-motherboard capability, but it may well permit making much more use of a single motherboard, and there is a whole lot less overhead involved.
 I have tried this a few different ways, and have not been able to get it to work at all; if you have a way, please do get with me!

+3. The next planned step is to automate the setup of the above, using the Python library jpctrl created for the Box of No Return, summarized [here.](http://lsn.ponderworthy.com)

 3. And don't forget to have fun!

 Jonathan E. Brickman